 Basic Literacy: Tutors help adults who have limited or no literacy and/or numeracy skills.
 Many students would like to read better or advance their basic math skills in order to get a job, help their children with their schoolwork, or improve their literacy for health.
 These students also have the opportunity to learn basic computer literacy skills in our open computer lab, which includes a series of reading, typing and job readiness skills.
-The goal of other students is to complete their GED (General Educational Development) diploma.

 English as a Second Language: Tutors help the immigrant population to improve their English skills to improve their families’ quality of life by promoting economic growth and participation in the community.
 They build upon their English speaking skills to be able to gain promotion in the work place and support their families.